Stuart Malcolm: Coaching career

 Malcolm was appointed assistant manager to Brian Kerr at Scottish League One side Albion Rovers in May 2017.
 After the club were relegated to Scottish League Two, Kerr and Malcolm both resigned from their positions after just a year.

-Malcolm joined Brian Kerr at Lowland League team East Kilbride at the start of the 2018-19 season.
+Malcolm joined Brian Kerr at Lowland League team East Kilbride at the start of the 2018–19 season.
 Kerr left to be Gary Caldwell's assistant at Partick Thistle in October 2018.
 Malcolm remained as caretaker manager and eventually was placed in charge until the end of the season.
 Malcolm would go on to lead East Kilbride to their second Lowland League title in March 2019.

 Malcolm returned to former team Forfar Athletic after being appointed the club's new manager in November 2019.
 Malcolm announced on his own Twitter page that he had resigned as Forfar Athletic manager on 9 April 2021, which the club reluctantly accepted.

 Malcolm was appointed manager of Berwick Rangers on 31 May 2021.
+He left Sheffield Park in late October 2023 to join Arbroath as part of their coaching team.
+A month later Malcolm became the caretaker manager of Arbroath, following the departure of Dick Campbell.